AI reading your files

 You’ve encountered this when…

-You chatted with a customer support bot on a bank or software website and it answered specifically about your account or their product.
-That is almost always RAG.
+You chatted with a customer support bot on a bank or software website and it answered about your account or their product.
+That is often RAG.
 Two years ago, those bots were scripted and useless.
 They got smart when RAG arrived.

 A familiar example

 Think about asking a colleague a policy question.
-If they have read the handbook recently, they answer from memory.
+If they read the handbook last week, they answer from memory.
 If they haven’t, they say “hold on” and open the handbook to the right page before answering.
 RAG is the second behaviour.
 The LLM pauses, flips to the right page, reads it, then responds.

 A typical RAG system retrieves between 3 and 10 chunks per question.
 Each chunk is around 500 words.
 The LLM sees all of them plus your question, then writes the answer.